comworkio/cwai-api/README.md

 This API is also used as an internal component for Comwork Cloud, more details here: https://doc.cloud.comwork.io/docs/tutorials/cwai

+You can also find a frontend client here to test the API: https://gitlab.comwork.io/oss/cwai/cwai-chat

 ## Git repositories

 * Main repo: https://gitlab.comwork.io/oss/cwai/cwai-api.git